The Best Robot Vacuum For Hardwood Floors & Carpets: Neato D7 Connected vs Roomba 960 Comparison

 D7 Connected is the newbie in Neato's family.
 It is one of the most powerful and smart robot vacuum cleaners on the market.
-Like all the Neato models, D7 Connected is D-shaped which makes it work on edges and corners better.
+Like all the Neato models, the D7 Connected is D-shaped which makes it work on edges and corners better.
 It has sensors that prevent it from bumping into things and falling down from stairs.

 A laser that located on top creates a map and then Neato build a cleaning route on its own.
-The Neato's app allows you to see the map, create as much virtual walls as you want, view its cleaning history.
+The Neato's app allows you to see the map, create as many virtual walls as you want, view its cleaning history.
 Along with virtual walls that you can create on your phone, D7 Connected comes with boundary markers that prevent the machine from going to the areas you don't want it to go.

-What does Neato D7 Connected Do
+What does the Neato D7 Connected Do

 - Thanks to its long runtime it covers about 5000ft2 / 460m2